moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

   - Look at the Ramachandran Plot in the draw.
 Notice that the red spots for the problematic residues have disappeared.

-**Navigation tip**: Use the middle mouse button click over an atom to put the centre of the residue at the centre of the screen.
-Use Alt left mouse to put the clicked atom at the centre of the screen.
+**Navigation tip**: Use the middle mouse button click over an atom to put the clicked atom at the centre of the screen.
+If you are using a trackpad, you can also hold Alt while clicking on an atom to achieve the same result.

 ## Real Space Refinement